Vicki’s Death March

 Park fee

 Each runner is responsible for paying the Shenandoah National Park entrance fee.
 If the rangers are on duty at either the Old Rag or White Oak Canyon trailheads, they will ask to see your pass, so carry it with you.
-While we usually leave prior to rangers reporting for duty at either trailhead, that is not guaranteed.
+While in past years we have left prior to rangers reporting for duty at either trailhead, that is not guaranteed.
 And you will almost certainly need to show your pass when you return to your vehicle at Old Rag parking in the afternoon.
 Plus, we all want to be good stewards of the parks, so we know you will want to either have an annual National Parks card, or pay the SNP entry fee.

 Après-Run